-This page introduces the things I’ve done in ethnography and creative practice.
-My work crosses anthropology, science and technology studies (STS), and urban research.
-Yet a common focus ties it together: fragments.
-These small traces and residues reveal the hidden complexity of everyday life.
-For me, ethnography is more than description.
-It is a curatorial and experimental method.
-I use fieldnotes, illustrations, and workshops not only to document but also to reimagine.
-In this way, research becomes analytical and imaginative at once.
+This page presents the things I have done (or currently do) in ethnography and creative practice.
+I cross paths in anthropology, science and technology studies (STS), and urban research.
+However, a shared emphasis serves to link it: fragments.
+These tiny traces and residues reflect the hidden complexity of everyday life.
+For me, ethnography is about more than description.
+It is a kind of curatorial and experimental method.
+I’m using fieldnotes, illustrations, and workshops not only to capture or document, but also to reimagine.
+Research at this level is analytical and imaginative at once.

-Over the years, I have worked with formats that move beyond academic writing.
-For example, I create zines, digital cabinets, illustrated taxonomies, and sensory experiments.
-Alongside them, I publish articles, chapters, and talks.
-These forms complement each other, helping ethnography reach a wider audience.
+Throughout the years, I have also dealt with formats that go beyond academic type writing.
+For example, I make zines, digital cabinets, illustrated taxonomies, sensory experiments.
+I write articles, chapters, and talks along with them.
+These forms supplement each other to aid ethnography reaching more widespread communities.

-The things I’ve done in ethnography are diverse, but they share one question: how can we make sense of life in fragmented and more-than-human worlds?
-My projects follow residues, urban infrastructures, multispecies encounters, and speculative archives.
-Each fragment becomes an opening to new ways of knowing.
-This page will gather projects, publications, and experiments.
-Together they form a cabinet of curiosities, reflecting an ongoing process of research and creativity.
+The things I have done in ethnography are varied, but they share one question: how do we make sense of life in fragmented, more-than-human worlds?
+My projects trace residues, urban infrastructures, multispecies encounters and speculative archives.
+Every piece is a doorway to novel ways of knowing; cumulatively, they constitute a cabinet of curiosities, the byproduct of an iterative research and an act of creativity.

 Fragmented Ecologies

 This project investigates how fragments—of plants, substances, and stories—circulate as forms of knowledge, care, and classification in Bogotá’s urban markets.
 It develops an experimental ethnographic method called fragmentography, which treats broken, partial, or drifting materials as analytical and curatorial entities.
-By combining ethnography, visual documentation, and poetic taxonomy, the project explores how vernacular and more-than-human epistemologies challenge Western systems of order, particularly those rooted in colonial science and botanical classification.
+By combining ethnography, visual documentation, and an experimental poetic taxonomy, Fragmented Floras explores how vernacular and more-than-human epistemologies challenge Western structures, particularly those systems rooted in colonial and extractivist perspectives and in traditional botanical classification.
 Access

 Infrastructuring Multispecies Encounters

-Infrastructuring Multispecies Encounters investigates Berlin’s petting zoos as urban infrastructures where humans and animals co-produce space.
-Through multispecies ethnography, it examines the emergence of these sites, their spatial/organizational setups, and the everyday practices that choreograph watching, feeding, cleaning, and safeguarding.
-The project develops multimodal methods to render more-than-human urban assemblages visible and ethically debatable, contributing to anthropology, STS, and urban studies while producing map posters, an exhibition, and scholarly articles.
+Infrastructuring Multispecies Encounters explores Berlin’s petting zoos as urban scenarios and infrastructure where humans and animals co-produce space through partial encounters.
+This multispecies ethnography examines the emergence of these more-than-human sites in Berlin, their spatial/organizational setups, and their everyday practices.
+The project develops multimodal methods ( map posters, talks, an exhibition, and academic articles) to investigate and display more-than-human urban assemblages, contributing in this way to anthropology, STS, multispecies research, and urban studies.
 Access

 Tarde, an ethnography zine